Use Spark History Server

 </configuration>

-Setting the log retention period too short may make it difficult to check the logs.
+If the log retention period is set too short, it may be difficult to verify the logs.

 -